amirkdv/biseqt/README.md

       this requires allowing nonstandard choices in the DP table.
 There is a way of doing this while maintaining polynomial time complexity (at most cubic) but the implementation is not trivial.
-    * When performing alignments in the condensed alphabet we currently have no choice but to score indels (i.e non-homopolymeric indels) identically.
-      For example, a deletion of `A9T7` is scored exactly the same as a deletion of `A1T1`.
-This can clearly lead to wrong alignments, but a clear effect is not yet observed in simulations.
-Fixing this would require that `libalign` accept content-dependent scores for indels which is feasible but not trivial.
     * An overlap graph must satisfy two consistency criteria:
       * it is a DAG, and
       * for any vertex *u* in it, any pair of outgoing (incoming) neighbors of